stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 We create two semaphores in the render loop to signal the following conditions:

-1. The acquired swapchain image is `available` for rendering.
+1. An acquired swapchain image is `available` for rendering.

-2. The frame has been rendered and is `ready` for presentation.
+2. A frame has been rendered and is `ready` for presentation.

 The semaphores are instantiated in the constructor: